frankshearar/Home/Enable-repeatable-builds-for-PackageReference-based-projects.md

   <PropertyGroup>
     <OutputType>Exe</OutputType>
     <TargetFramework>netcoreapp2.0</TargetFramework>
-    <UseLockFileForRestore>true</UseLockFileForRestore>
+    <RestoreWithLockFile>true</RestoreWithLockFile>
   </PropertyGroup>
 ```

-### What happens when this property `UseLockFileForRestore` is not set but lock file is present in the project's root folder?
+### What happens when this property `RestoreWithLockFile` is not set but lock file is present in the project's root folder?

 NuGet will warn and continue without using the lock file.
 ```
-NUxxxx: The nuget.dependencies.lock file for this project file is being disregarded because UseLockFileForRestore is not set (or set to false).
-Consider either deleting the nuget.dependencies.lock or setting UseLockFileForRestore to fix this warning.
+NUxxxx: The nuget.dependencies.lock file for this project file is being disregarded because RestoreWithLockFile is not set (or set to false).
+Consider either deleting the nuget.dependencies.lock or setting RestoreWithLockFile to fix this warning.
 ```
-### What happens to existing projects when the property `UseLockFileForRestore` is set and there is no lock file present?In this case,
+### What happens to existing projects when the property `RestoreWithLockFile` is set and there is no lock file present?
+In this case,
 * Any `install` or `update` command/action will create the lock file.
 * `restore` command/action will error out as it cannot find a lock file to use to restore.
 It will also print a message to indicate which command to run to generate the lock file for the first time.
 * `restore --force` command/action will be able to generate the lock file, if not present.